intergalaktik/ulx4m-documentation/ulx4m-ls/README.md

 Winbond FLASH protection can set non-reversible
 OTP status register lock bit and in that case, there is no known way to remove protection.

+# Chat and support

+Discord chanel

+  - https://discord.gg/qwMUk6W (problems/question/general chat)

+## INSTRUCTIONS FOR SAFE USE

+This product shall be connected to an computer/laptop USB port or external power supply rated at 5V DC with maximum current of 2A.
+Any external power supply used with ULX4M shall comply with relevant regulations and standards applicable in the country of intended use.
+This product should be operated in a well ventilated environment and should not be covered.
+This product should be placed on a stable, flat, non-conductive surface in use and should not be contacted by conductive items.
+The connection of unapproved devices to any receptacle may affect compliance or results in damage to the unit and invalidate the warranty.
+Do not expose it to water, moisture or place on a conductive surface whilst in operation
+Do not expose it to heat from any source; ULX4M is designed for reliable operation at normal ambient room temperatures.
+Take care whilst handling to avoid mechanical or electrical damage to the printed circuit board and connectors.
+Avoid handling ULX4M while it is powered.
+Only handle by the edges to minimize the risk of electrostatic discharge damage.
+All peripherals used with ULX4M should comply with relevant standards for the country of use and be marked accordingly to ensure that safety and performance requirements are met.
+ULX4M requires at least 500mA to function safely.